irisnet/irishub/docs/cli-client/keys/add.md

 Offline account can be created by "iriscli keys add --pubkey".
 :::

-How to use multisig account to broadcast a transaction， please refer to [multisig](../tx/multisig.md)
+How to use multisig account to broadcast a transaction,  please refer to [multisig](../tx/multisig.md)